-- (a) The Academy shall do all of the following: - (i) Develop a list of uses (the "Uses") for which the Academy commonly would disclose a student's directory information. - (ii) Develop an opt-out form that lists all of the Uses and allows a student's parent or guardian to elect not to have the student's directory information disclosed for 1 or more Uses.
+- (a) Subject to Section 12.23, the Academy shall do all of the following: - (i) Develop a list of uses (the "Uses") for which the Academy commonly would disclose a student's directory information. - (ii) Develop an opt-out form that lists all of the Uses and allows a student's parent or guardian to elect not to have the student's directory information disclosed for 1 or more Uses. - (iii) Present the opt-out form to each student's parent or guardian within the first thirty (30) days of the school year and at other times upon request. - (iv) If an opt-out form is signed and submitted to the Academy by a student's parent or guardian, then the Academy shall not include the student's directory information in any of the Uses that have been opted out of in the opt-out form. - (b) The terms "directory information" shall have the same meaning as defined in MCL 380.1136.